Beaumont, California: State and federal

-In the United States House of Representatives, Beaumont is in California's 36th congressional district, as a result of redistricting in 2012.
+In the United States House of Representatives, Beaumont is in California's 25th congressional district.
 The district is represented by Democrat Raul Ruiz, who defeated Mary Bono in 2012, after redistricting reassigned her seat from the District 44 to District 36.
 In 2014, Democrat Raul Ruiz defeated Republican Brian Nestande 54.2 percent to 45.8 percent.
 Prior to the 2012 General Election, Beaumont was in District 41, represented by Republican Jerry Lewis.
 Lewis announced his retirement before the election, which was contested by Republican John Tavaglione and Democrat Mark Takano who won the new (redistricted) seat.

 Education

 The Beaumont Unified School District has schools within city limits and in the neighboring community of Cherry Valley.